SigmanGroup/kraken/README.md

    for xtb v6.6.0 and crest v2.12 worked in our testing.
 Alternatively, CHPC users can use `module load crest/2.12` to load xTB v6.4.0 and CREST v2.12.

 4. Place the precompiled binaries for xtb and crest somewhere on your PATH.
-Kraken will call these through subprocess.
+Kraken will call these through subprocesses.

-5. Install the `kraken` package by navigating to the parent directory containing `setup.py` and running this command
+5. Install the `kraken` package by navigating to the parent directory containing `setup.py` and running this command:

 ```bash
 pip install .
 ```

 ## Example Usage (submission to CHPC for the Sigman group)
 These instructions are for Sigman group members to submit batches of calculations to the Sigman owner nodes on Notchpeak.
-For other users outside of the Sigman group, please see (and modify) the SLURM templates in the `kraken/slurm_templates` directory to accommodate your job scheduler __before installation__.
-Please note that special symbols exist in the SLURM templates that are substituted with actual values required by SLURM including `$KID`, `$NPROCS`, `$MEM`, and several others.
+For users outside of the Sigman group, see instructions in the next section.

 1. Format a `.csv` file that contains the columns SMILES, KRAKEN_ID, CHARGE, CONVERSION_FLAG: